 Sometimes, we can win results with just a few people.
-For example, we conducted research that found lead in Fidget spinners, and within days we got Target to take the toxic toys off their store shelves.
-Other times, we have to rally as many people as we can to our side — like we’re doing right now with our campaign to stop the overuse of antibiotics in agriculture, where we’re pulling together tens of thousands of concerned citizens, doctors and other health professionals, restaurant owners, city and state officials, college students, and others to take action.
+But often there are powerful forces standing in the way of progress, and it takes more than a compelling argument, and good policy idea to get results.
+In those cases , we have to rally as many people as we can to our side — like we’re doing right now with our campaign to stop the overuse of antibiotics, where we’re pulling together tens of thousands of concerned citizens, doctors and other health professionals, restaurant owners, city and state officials, college students, and others to take action.

-Our approach works—we have a 45-year track record of success.
-Because of the laws and policies we’ve won, people are recycling more and wasting less, buying healthier and safer products, getting a better deal on everything from credit card fees to student loans to cell phone plans, driving cleaner and safer cars, drinking cleaner water, and living longer, healthier lives.
+Take clean air for example.
+Deaths from air pollution dropped nearly in half between 1990 and 2010.
+The laws and policies that we won to limit pollution from power plants, cars and other sources helped save tens of thousands of lives.
+And because of other policies and laws we’ve won, people are recycling more and wasting less, buying healthier and safer products, getting a better deal on everything from credit card fees to student loans to cell phone plans, driving cleaner and safer cars, drinking cleaner water, and living longer, healthier lives.